Find a Lender-Approved Local Conveyancer in Melbourne

 Commercial Conveyancing solicitors in Melbourne regulated by the SRA

-The list below is a small selection of solicitors in Melbourne practicing in commercial conveyancing in Melbourne.
-This may include advice on commercial leases including all matters relating to landlord and tenant law
+The list below is a small selection of solicitors in Melbourne specialising in commercial conveyancing in Melbourne.
+This will likely include advice on complex issues under the Landlord and Tenant Act of 1954

 • Fiona Polley Limited, 55-57 High Street, Chellaston, Derby, Derbyshire, DE73 6TB